AdemTebourbi/DirectLink/README.md

 - **Persistent Sharings:**
   - Save created sharings on your device, ensuring persistence across application sessions.

+## Important Note:

+- **Link Validity:**
+  - **ATTENTION:** The links generated for shared directories will stop working when the application is stopped.
+Please ensure the application is running for uninterrupted access to shared content.

 ## Why DirectLink?

 DirectLink simplifies local and remote file sharing, offering a streamlined solution for developers and teams working on resource-intensive projects.
 Say goodbye to complex uploads and downloads – collaborate efficiently with DirectLink.